Debye Length

 As shown by the above equation, the Debye length depends on the electron in the plasma.
 A smaller Debye length indicates stronger screening, meaning that electric fields and charges are effectively shielded over shorter distances.
 Conversely, a larger Debye length suggests weaker screening, and electric fields can extend over larger distances.

 A key consequence of the Debye shielding is the formation of sheaths at the interface of a plasma with an external surface (for instance an electrode or a chamber wall).
-When a material is placed inside a plasma, it’s surface will charge up due to the difference in relative speeds between the heavy ions and the comparatively light electrons in the plasma.
+When plasma is contained in a chamber, it’s surface will charge up due to the difference in relative speeds between the heavy ions and the comparatively light electrons in the plasma.
 Eventually the motion of the electrons to the wall will be balanced by their electrostatic repulsion, and a region of charge imbalance will be formed; the Debye sheath.
-The diagram below shows the basic structure of a sheath forming at the walls of a plasma, with the spatical potential shown below.
+The diagram below shows the basic structure of a sheath forming at the walls of a plasma, with the spatial potential shown below.

 The Debye length plays a key role in the formation and structure of plasma sheaths, due to the shielding of the charge imbalance.
 The acceleration of ions across the sheath boundary is a mechanism that drives many plasma processing techniques such as plasma etching and surface modification.
 Therefore, the measurement and control of the Debye length plasma is crucial to managing these processes.